tymedina100/patch-files/van-29-release-readiness-checklist.md

 What is complete:

 - Repo-accessible evidence was reviewed.
-- VAN-29 was read directly in Linear again during round 2.
+- VAN-29 was read directly in Linear again during round 3.
 - Linear was searched again for separate blocker issues.
 None were found.
 - The production API URL requirement is defined and remains unverified.
 - The manual-account-first path and required `EXPO_PUBLIC_PLAID_ENABLED=false` setting are documented.
 - Checklist gaps are explicit.
-- Evidence slots have been added for every Managing Editor-required proof item.
+- Evidence slots exist for every Managing Editor-required proof item.
-- PM-ready Linear blocker issue drafts have been added because the actual blocker issues do not exist yet and this agent cannot create them.
+- PM-ready Linear blocker issue drafts exist because the actual blocker issues do not exist yet and this agent cannot create them.
+- Informal release-audit phrasing from round 2 was removed.

 What remains blocked: